ubc-library-rc/Geocoding-Web-Mapping-with-Python/Content/Geocoding.md

 # Geocoding

 The process of attributing coordinates (Latitude/Longitude) to descriptive locations (Street Address).
 With Python, we can use a variety of web based services (google maps, mapbox, open street map, etc.) to perform geocoding.
 We're using mapbox today because it strikes a good balance between cost and accuracy.
 [Google maps](https://developers.google.com/maps/documentation/geocoding/overview) is argualbly the best geocoding service, but it sots money :/ (5.00 USD per 1000 request).
 [Open Street Maps](https://osmnames.org/) is totally free, but it is errorprone.
-[Mapbox](https://docs.mapbox.com/api/search/geocoding/) is free ,[up to 100,000 requests per month](https://www.mapbox.com/pricing/#geocode) and gives fairly reliable results.
+[Mapbox](https://docs.mapbox.com/api/search/geocoding/) is free, up to [100,000 requests per month](https://www.mapbox.com/pricing/#geocode) and gives fairly reliable results.
 We will be using a module called [geopy](https://geopy.readthedocs.io/en/stable/) to interface with Mapbox for us.

 ## Using Mapbox